facebookfacebooktwitter

 Chicago Marathon Series: Recheck the sweat

-Hydration TreeWith the Chicago Marathon just over three weeks away this is a good time to gather some data to fine -tune your race hydration and fueling plan.
+Hydration TreeWith the Chicago Marathon taking place in October it is never too soon to gather some data to fine -tune your race hydration and fueling plan.
 You can then prepare your race nutrition plan for your remaining long runs.
-At this point in the season it is likely that your sweat rate is at is highest level- you have trained for several months and acclimatized to the hot weather of July, August and early September.
+After 12 weeks of training, it is likely that your sweat rate is at is highest level- you have trained for several months and acclimatized to the hot weather of July, August and early September.

 1. Start with an easy short run about 60 minutes in length.
 Check your weight, preferably in the buff, before and after training.
 Every one pound of weight loss is 16 ounces of sweat that was lost during that run.